Broadband Dark Matter Axion Detection using a Cylindrical Capacitor: Introduction

 \section{Introduction}

-Cosmological observations indicate that 23\% energy density of the Universe is cold dark matter.
-There are many well motivated cold dark matter candidates such as the QCD axion and the string theory originated axion-like particle (ALP).
-The QCD axion was originally proposed to solve the strong CP problem~\cite{Peccei:1977hh, Peccei:1977ur,Weinberg:1977ma, Wilczek:1977pj,vysotsky, Kim:1979if,Shifman:1979if,Zhitnitsky:1980tq,Dine:1981rt,Davidson:1981zd} but later was also proved to be a very promising dark matter candidate \cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah,Sikivie:1982qv,Ipser:1983mw,berezhiani1985}.
-The ALPs generally exist in the string theory where the extra-dimensions are compactified which creates many different axion species.
-Both the QCD axions and the ALPs have been extensively studied for their rich astrophysical and cosmological phenomena.
-Recently, the very light ALPs have received increased attentions due to their roles in serving as a wave-like dark matter which can explain many puzzles of galactic halo structure formation~\cite{Hu:2000ke}.
+Cosmological observations indicate that 23\% of the energy density of the Universe is cold dark matter~\cite{Planck:2015fie}.
+There are many well-motivated cold dark matter candidates, such as the QCD axion and the axion-like particle (ALP) arising from the string theory.
+The QCD axion was originally proposed to solve the strong CP problem~\cite{Peccei:1977hh, Peccei:1977ur,Weinberg:1977ma, Wilczek:1977pj,vysotsky, Kim:1979if,Shifman:1979if,Zhitnitsky:1980tq,Dine:1981rt,Davidson:1981zd} and later found to be a promising dark matter candidate \cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah,Sikivie:1982qv,Ipser:1983mw,berezhiani1985}.
+ALPs generally exist in string theory, where the extradimensions are compactified, thus creating many different axion species.
+Both QCD axions and ALPs have been extensively studied for their rich astrophysical and cosmological phenomena.
+Recently, lighter ALPs have received increased attention due to their roles in serving as wave-like dark matter, which can explain many puzzles of galactic halo structure formation~\cite{Hu:2000ke}.